MarioniLab/scTeachingMaterials/droplet/answers.md

 # Clustering with graph-based methods

 We start by building a shared nearest neighbour graph, where each cells is connected to its neighbours by an edge.
-Unlike hierarchical clustering, we do not need to construct a distance matrix for a very large number of cells.
+Unlike hierarchical clustering, we do not need to construct a distance matrix for a large number of cells.

 ```r